t3hbb/NSGenCS/README.md

 # Blue Team

 Since the payloads and templates vary so much and templates can be grabbed from anywhere, I have struggled to come up with a good way of detecting this.
 The framework isn't the thing to trigger on, it will be the methodology employed by the template.
 I strongly suggest that behavioural detection will be the best way to get visibility of these payloads executing in your environment, but if there are ideas on how to help out #TeamBlue then please let me know and I can up date this file.
-In memory scanning will pick up things like meterpreter but if you are using a payload that supports in memory obfuscation - well it's really tough.
+In memory scanning will pick up things like Meterpreter but if you are using a payload that supports in memory obfuscation - well it's really tough.

 # Credits